microsoft/vscode-docs/api/extension-capabilities/extending-workbench.md

 - Editor Group
 - Status Bar

 As mentioned in [Principles and Patterns](/api/references/principle-and-patterns), VS Code does not provide access to the underlying DOM.
-Instead, various API points allow you to add your own components to the VS Code Workbench:
+Instead, various APIs allow you to add your own components to the VS Code Workbench:

 ![workbench-contribution](images/extending-workbench/workbench-contribution.png)